-Installed directories: /usr/lib/groff, /usr/share/doc/groff-1.22.2, /usr/share/groff grolj4 Is a driver for groff that produces output in PCL5 format suitable for an HP LaserJet 4 printer grops Translates the output of GNU troff to PostScript grotty Translates the output of GNU troff into a form suitable for typewriter-like devices gtbl A link to tbl hpftodit Creates a font file for use with groff-Tlj4 from an HP-tagged font metric file indxbib Creates an inverted index for the bibliographic databases with a specified file for use with refer, lookbib, and lkbib lkbib Searches bibliographic databases for references that contain specified keys and reports any references found lookbib Prints a prompt on the standard error (unless the standard input is not a terminal), reads a line containing a set of keywords from the standard input, searches the bibliographic databases in a specified file for references containing those keywords, prints any references found on the standard output, and repeats this process until the end of input mmroff A simple preprocessor for groff neqn Formats equations for American Standard Code for Information Interchange (ASCII) output nroff A script that emulates the nroff command using groff pdfroff Creates pdf documents using groff pfbtops Translates a PostScript font in .pfb format to ASCII pic Compiles descriptions of pictures embedded within troff or TeX input files into commands understood by TeX or troff pic2graph Converts a PIC diagram into a cropped image post-grohtml Translates the output of GNU troff to HTML preconv Converts encoding of input files to something GNU troff understands pre-grohtml Translates the output of GNU troff to HTML refer Copies the contents of a file to the standard output, except that lines between . [ and . ] are interpreted as citations, and lines between .R1 and .R2 are interpreted as commands for how citations are to be processed roff2dvi Transforms roff files into DVI format roff2html Transforms roff files into HTML format roff2x Transforms roff files into other formats soelim Reads files and replaces lines of the form .so file by the contents of the mentioned file tbl Compiles descriptions of tables embedded within troff input files into commands that are understood by troff tfmtodit Creates a font file for use with groff -Tdvi troff Is highly compatible with Unix troff; it should usually be invoked using the groff command, which will also run preprocessors and post-processors in the appropriate order and with the appropriate options
+grolj4 Is a driver for groff that produces output in PCL5 format suitable for an HP LaserJet 4 printer gropdf Translates the output of GNU troff to PDF grops Translates the output of GNU troff to PostScript grotty Translates the output of GNU troff into a form suitable for typewriter-like devices hpftodit Creates a font file for use with groff-Tlj4 from an HP-tagged font metric file indxbib Creates an inverted index for the bibliographic databases with a specified file for use with refer, lookbib, and lkbib lkbib Searches bibliographic databases for references that contain specified keys and reports any references found lookbib Prints a prompt on the standard error (unless the standard input is not a terminal), reads a line containing a set of keywords from the standard input, searches the bibliographic databases in a specified file for references containing those keywords, prints any references found on the standard output, and repeats this process until the end of input mmroff A simple preprocessor for groff negn Formats equations for American Standard Code for Information Interchange (ASCII) output nroff A script that emulates the nroff command using groff pdfmom Is a wrapper around groff that facilitates the production of PDF documents from files formatted with the mom macros.

+pdfroff Creates pdf documents using groff

+pfbtops Translates a PostScript font in .pfb format to ASCII

+pic Compiles descriptions of pictures embedded within troff or TeX input files into commands understood by TeX or troff pic2graph Converts a PIC diagram into a cropped imagepost-grohtml Translates the output of GNU troff to HTML preconv Converts encoding of input files to something GNU troff understands pre-grohtml Translates the output of GNU troff to HTML refer Copies the contents of a file to the standard output, except that lines between . [and .] are interpreted as citations, and lines between .R1 and .R2 are interpreted as commands for how citations are to be processed roff2dvi Transforms roff files into DVI format roff2html Transforms roff files into HTML format roff2x Transforms roff files into other formats soelim Reads files and replaces lines of the form .so file by the contents of the mentioned file tbl Compiles descriptions of tables embedded within troff input files into commands that are understood by troff tfmtodit Creates a font file for use with groff -Tdvi troff Is highly compatible with Unix troff; it should usually be invoked using the groff command, which will also run preprocessors and post-processors in the appropriate order and with the appropriate options